XC Training System

 Working Backwards with Mileage

-Every coach (and parent) wants athletes to run faster in high school than they did in middle school.
+Every coach (and parent) wants athletes to run faster in high school than they did in middle school cross country distances.
 Likewise, we want senior athletes to run faster than they did as freshmen.

 But what should a middle school coach do to set this trajectory in motion?